Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCLens_Custom/README.txt

 1.1) If using alongside RootMount, you should avoid turning the two systems on together.
 The lowest system in the hierarchy should have control priority.
 2) Navigate to "<avatar>/VRCLens/WorldC/CamPickup/CamBase"
 3.1) On Object CamBase, Locate the Parent constraint.
-3.1.1) By default, this parent constraint has THREE Sources.
-If already using RootMount, it'll have FOUR sources.
+3.1.1) By default, this parent constraint has THREE(3) Sources.
+If already using RootMount, it'll have FOUR(4) sources.
 3.1.2) Add a FOURTH(4th) Source (If it doesn't exist) AND a FIFTH(5th) source.
 3.1.3) Set the FOURTH(4th) and FIFTH(5th) source WEIGHT both to 0
 3.1.4) Leave the FOURTH(4th) source either unset or set to RootMount if used.